berkeley3/BDA-IZSTO/README.md

 ## Program
 - Introduction to Bayesian Inference
 - Hierarchical Modeling
-    - with examples in BUGS
+    - with examples in STAN
 - Bayesian meta-analysis
 - Introduction to MCMC
 - Predictive Distribution Model Checking